-Thus in the social security illustration of Sparck Jones 1984 and 1988a, for example, the system used information about non-decision properties of the elderly patient, like her honesty and her ignorance of social security benefits, to control the acquisition of information about her income and to provide explanations making its announced decision more comprehensible and hence more acceptable, as well as decision properties to calculate the benefits themselves; and it used its agent model of the mediating clerk both to seek information using technical language and to bypass his supposed chauvinism.
+Thus in the social security illustration of Sparck Jones 1984 and 1989, for example, the system used information about non- decision properties of the elderly patient, like her honesty and her ignorance of social security benefits, to control the acquisition of information about her income and to provide explanations making its announced decision more comprehensible and hence more acceptable to her, as well as information about her decision properties - age, disability, and so forth - to calculate the benefits themselves; and it used its agent model of the mediating clerk both to seek information using technical language and to bypass his supposed chauvinism.
 This and the other (hypothetical) systems considered in Sparck Jones 1984 show that though differences in the domain and task specifications cut very different ways on the distinctions made, these distinctions are always relevant, and modelling recognising them can influence system behaviour and performance.
-The examples showed in particular that the nondecision properties of patient and agent could in principle be significant, and that they should therefore be noted, checked, and used.
+The examples showed in particular that the non-decision properties of patient and agent could in principle be significant, and that they should therefore be noted, checked, and used.
+These included, in the social security example for instance, the patient's honesty (not in itself a decision property for benefit calculations), and the agent's chauvinism.